Uluru Walks: More Than a Bloody Big Rock!

 These are the essentials you’ll need to take on any of the Uluru walks we talk about on this page:

-- Water: at least 2 litres (more if you’re doing the Uluru Climb)
+- Water: at least 2 litres but more if its hot

 - Wide-brimmed hat